pranavkonde/PranavKonde.github.io/README.md

-# SHAPEAI WEB DEV BOOTCAMP
+# SHAPE-AI WEB DEV BOOTCAMP
 Hi I made this project during the 7 Days Free Bootcamp, conducted by <b> SHAPEAI
 </b>.
 The instructor during the session was Mr. Shaurya Sinha (a Data Analyst at Jio).
 I got to